 The temple is facing east and is constructed on top of the Mangalagauri mountain.
 A flight of steps and a motorable route lead to it.
 The temple houses the sign of the Goddess and it has some carefully sculpted historical relief sculptures.
 A little hall or mandap is located in front of the temple.
 The courtyard houses a fire pit for the house.

 The temple complex includes of temples of Maa Kali, Lord Ganesha, Lord Hanuman, and Lord Shiva.
 After climbing up 200 steps, one arrives at Mangla Gouri temple grounds.
 There are numerous temples on that campus.
 A Bilwa tree is also present in the temple.

 One can do pradakshina to the temple.
 In the behind the temple, near to temple wall, there is a spiritual place where Sati Devi’s Sthana fell.
 The main temple is a really little temple and just 2 to 3 members can enter the temple at a time.

 There is no idol in the temple.
 We can see the Breast of Satidevi in Deepa lights.
 Lord Shiva is also existing in the form of Shivaling next to Maa.
 Some Tantriks offer Bali to the Mother Goddess.

 There are 2 small temples devoted to Shiva and pictures of Mahishasura Mardini, Durga, and Dakshina Kali.

 - By Air: The nearby Airport is the Gaya Airport and it is 6 km away from the temple.

 - By Train: The nearby Railway Station is the Gaya Junction and it is 3 km away from the temple.

 - By Road: GT Road connects Gaya to the northern cities of India.
-Buses, taxis and other local transports are available to visit the temple.
+Buses, taxis, and other local transport are available to visit the temple.